 As well as the assistance mentioned earlier in this Handbook (see General Information: Financial Assistance to Students) there are a number of scholarships available to students.
 What follows is an outline only.
-Full information may be obtained from the Student Employment and Scholarships Unit, located on the Ground Floor of the Chancellery.
+Full information may be obtained from the Student Records, Higher Degrees and Scholarships Section, located on the Ground Floor of the Chancellery.

 Unless otherwise indicated in footnotes, applications for the following scholarships should be made to the Registrar by 14 January each year.
 Please note that not all of these awards are available every year.

-Danor Value Year/s of Tenure Conditions General Bursary Endowment Board \$150 pa Minimum period of approved degree/ combined degree course Merit in HSC and total family income not exceeding \$4000.
-Sam Cracknell Memorial Up to \$3000 pa payable in fort- nightly instalments 1 year Prior completion of at least 2 years of a degree or diploma course and enrolment in a full-time course during the year of application; academic merit; participation in sport both directly and administratively; and financial need.
+Donor Value Year/s of Tenure Conditions General Bursary Endowment Board \$150 pa Minimum period of approved degree/ combined degree course Merit in HSC and total family income not exceeding \$4000.
+Sam Cracknell Memorial Up to \$3000 pa payable in fort- nightly instalments 1 year Prior completion of at least 2 years of a degree or diploma course and enrolment in a full-time course during the year of appli- cation; academic merit; participation in sport both directly and administratively; and linancial need.

-Apply to The Secretary, Bursary Endowment Board, Box 7077, GPO, Sydney 2001 immediately after sitting for HSC.
+Apply to The Secretary, Bursary Endowment Board, PO Box 460, North Sydney 2060 immediately after sitting for HSC.

 Donor Value Year/s of Tenure Conditions

 General (continued)

-Girls Realm Guild Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progress and continued demonstration of need Available only to female students under 35 years of age enrolling in any one year of a full-time undergraduate course on the basis of academic merit and financial need.
+Girls' Realm Guild Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progress and continued demonstration of need Available only to female students under 35 years of age enrolling in any one year of a full-time undergraduate course on the basis of academic merit and financial need.

 Science

+Chemistry

+John Ragnar Anderson Memorial Bequest Up to \$1500 pa 1 year renewable for the duration of the course subject to satisfactory progress Permanent residence in Australia and eligi- bility for admission to the full-time degree course in chemistry.

 Mathematics

 Olivetti Australia Pty Ltd Up to \$600 pa 2 years subject to satisfactory progress Eligibility for admission to the third year of an honours program in the School of Mathematics in Pure/Applied Mathematics, Theoretical Mechanics or Statistics and leading to the award of the degree of Bachelor of Arts, Bachelor of Science, or Bachelor of Science Diploma in Education.

-George Szekeres Award \$200 pa 1 year Open to students entering the final year of the honours course in Pure Mathematics.
+George Szekeres Award \$200 pa 1 year Open to students entering the final year of the honours degree course in Pure Mathe- matics.